 If you’re pressed for time or looking for a starting point for your ad copy, you can also download 288 PPC ad copy templates from this blog post, which includes everything you need to get started writing your own unique, compelling ad text.

 Evaluate the Strength of Your Google AdWords Account

 Taking the time to regularly adjust and optimize your account is one of the most important things you can do as a paid search advertiser.
 However, even if you’re doing everything right, it can be difficult to know just how well your campaigns are performing.
 That’s why WordStream created the AdWords Performance Grader.

 In 60 seconds or less, the AdWords Performance Grader performs a comprehensive audit of your Google AdWords account.
 After securely logging in to your AdWords account, the AdWords Performance Grader will evaluate the strength of your account based on crucial PPC metrics including:

-No other free tool provides as much unique, individualized insight into your AdWords account performance as the AdWords Performance Grader.
+No other free tool provides as much unique, individualized insight into your Google Ads account performance as the AdWords Performance Grader.
 To see how well your account is performing, and to identify areas in which you can improve, try the AdWords Performance Grader for free today.

 Our software and services help businesses and agencies take the guesswork out of pay-per-click advertising so you get more from your marketing budget.